Do I Regret That I switched From Canon to FujiFilm Cameras? – No

 Why I switched to FujiFilm Cameras

-As a nature photographer, I need my camera gear to take high quality photographs, being weather sealed, robust and few more things I am asking for.
+As a nature photographer, I need my camera gear to take high-quality photographs.
+They need to be weather-sealed, robust, and a few more things I am asking for.
 The FujiFilm cameras I use right now are X-H1 & X-T2.
-These have nearly all the features I need for my nature photography, for my photo prints… etc. The 24 MP sensor, gives me high photograph quality, provides amazing details in the photographs, in Jpeg and RAW files.
-The FujiFilm lenses, give me more freedom for my compositions of my wildlife and landscape photographs.
+These have nearly all the features I need for my nature photography, for my photo prints.
+The 24 MP sensor, gives me high image quality, provides impressive details in the photographs, in Jpeg and RAW files.
+The FujiFilm lenses give me more freedom for the compositions of my wildlife and landscape photographs.

-- EVF shows you a electronic level, histogram, highlights…etc. during taking photos
+- EVF shows you an electronic level, histogram, highlights while taking photos.

-- More AF points and focus on AF performance
+- More AF points and focuses on AF performance.

-- Excellent photograph quality for both, Jpeg and RAW
+- Excellent Image Quality for both Jpeg and RAW.

-- Takes 14 frames per second, for the birders some fun
+- The camera takes 14 frames per second, for the birders some fun.

-- No extra costs were involved for new filters…etc.
+- Wifi and Bluetooth inbuilt, no extra costs were involved for new filters or any other gear.

 FujiFilm X-H1 LCD Monitor Camera Settings I have right now.
 These settings I see as well while taking pictures through the viewfinder.
 The green line going from the right to the left is the electronic level.
 When you hold the camera in level, the line changes its color to green!
 All this is also viewable through the viewfinder, well actually even more.
 I just did not set up all, only what I need.

-The Focus Frame / focus point display of the FujiFilm X-H1, it looks the same as in the X-T2.
-You have single point, zone and wide tracking, with each selection the square gets bigger.
+The Focus Frame/focus point display of the FujiFilm X-H1, it looks the same as in the X-T2.
+You have a single point, zone, and extensive tracking.
+With each selection, the square gets bigger.
 The white squares are your selection points.
-When I compare that to my old Canon cameras, I really prefer this.
-Yes the FujiFilm has also a back focus button which you can assign to a button of your choice, of course.
+When I compare that to my old Canon cameras, I prefer this.
+Yes, the FujiFilm also has a back focus button, which you can assign to a button of your choice, of course.

 Menu and Features

-of the cameras are easy to use.
-The histogram in viewfinder, highlights and the auto-horizon level are helpful with every composition and settings of a photograph.
-FujiFilms EVF is big, nearly all my changes I make in the camera settings show in the viewfinder.
+Undoubtedly, the menu and features of the cameras are easy to use.
+The histogram in viewfinder, highlights, and the auto-horizon level are helpful with every composition and setting of a photograph.
+FujiFilm’s EVF is big, nearly all the changes I make in the camera settings show in the viewfinder.
 The EVF of these mirrorless cameras will show you a very close final photograph.
-Well, a DSLR not!
+Well, a DSLR cannot!

-You program your EVF to show level, histogram, highlights, exposure compensation, ISO, aperture and shutter settings… etc. Actually, you can set just all up to see in your viewfinder what you need or want.
-Not all you can see in the viewfinder of a DSLR.
-Like showing the level during taking photos.
-Or showing the histogram while pushing the shutter release.
+You program your EVF to show level, histogram, highlights, exposure compensation, ISO, aperture, and shutter settings.
+Indeed, you can set just all up to see in your viewfinder what you need or want.
+Compared to a DSLR, which you cannot see all in the viewfinder.
+Like showing the level while taking photos.
+Or it shows the histogram while pushing the shutter release.
 Why can’t a DSLR do this?
-Simple it has a mirror!
+Simple, it has a mirror!
 Oh well.
 I know Canon and Nikon have the level inbuilt, but you do not see it while taking pictures!
-This is a great add on when hand holding your camera.
+That is an excellent add on when hand holding your camera.

-When I switched from Canon to FujiFilm cameras, I was also able to keep using all my landscape photography gear; filters, filter holder… etc. This saved me quite a sum of money by not having to buy any extras, what I have owned already.
+When I switched from Canon to FujiFilm cameras, I was also able to keep using all my landscape photography gear; filters, filter holders.
+That saved me quite a sum of money by not having to buy any extras, what I have owned already.

-One thing what I really dislike is; I cannot download my menu settings to the memory card further to my PC.
-This is something which I would love to have.
-Can I live without?
-Of course, but it would be really nice to have.
-It safes me the time to set up two menus and whatever comes along my way with settings, of course.
+One thing that I dislike is; I cannot download my menu settings to the memory card further to my PC.
+That is something that I would love to have.
+Can I live without it?
+Of course, but it would be nice to have.
+It saves me the time to set up two menus and whatever comes along my way with settings, of course.

 From Canon to FujiFilm Cameras